Brock University Students' Union: Services

-BUSU operates many student services that have the goal to improve the quality of students on campus experience at Brock.
+BUSU operates student services that have the goal to improve the quality of students on campus experience at Brock.

 BUSU is responsible for running the O-Week in conjunction with Brock University during the first week of the school year, putting on all-ages events and information fairs for first-year students at Brock as well as returning students.

 BUSU provides extended health and accident insurance programs for Brock students through their health and dental plan.
 The goal is to provide peace of mind through insurance and to offset costs associated with their health needs.
 Coverage includes prescription drug coverage, accidental travel insurance, emergency dental coverage, and optical coverage.

 BUSU provides every Brock student taking 1.5 credits or more with unlimited use of St. Catharines, Welland, and Niagara Falls Transit.
 This service is paid for by an ancillary fee collected with student tuition.
 The U-Pass was first implemented after a student referendum in 2003.

 BUSU operates Brock Aid, which is a first aid responders team that provides emergency medical response during BUSU events.

 BUSU also oversees BrockTV, the online campus television network.
 BrockTV provides all facets of student-made content from news briefs and guest lectures, to varsity highlights, musician interviews and entertainment parodies.